justinlietz93/FullyUnifiedModel/How_It_Works/2_Core_Architecture_Components/2B_Neural_Plasticity.md

         *   *Decay Acceleration:* If similarity is low but no clear boundary is detected (`similarity < 0.7`), temporarily accelerate trace decay (e.g., `γ = 0.9` vs. `0.95`) to reduce the influence of the previous context.
     *   **Task-Specific Traces (Optional):** Maintain task-specific traces (`e_ij[task_id]`, where `task_id` is inferred from the active cluster ID) to explicitly isolate learning effects.
 Update: `e_ij[task_id](t) = γ * e_ij[task_id](t-1) + Δw_ij(t)` (executed on 7900 XTX).
 This strongly prevents interference (e.g., 95-98% isolation expected) but increases memory overhead.
     *   **Reward Gating:** Modulate trace influence by cluster performance; reduce trace contribution (`e_ij[c] *= 0.5`) if the associated cluster reward is low (`avg_reward[c] < 0.5`), preventing reinforcement of spurious correlations.
-    *   *Rationale:* These mechanisms (variable decay, hierarchical updates, boundary detection, trace resets/isolation, reward gating, and potentially the STC enhancement below) aim to ensure effective credit assignment across different timescales (targeting 90% short-term and 85% long-term retention with STC enhancement) while preventing interference (targeting 90-95% isolation), maintaining the integrity of learned representations during continuous operation.
+    *   *Rationale & Validation:* These mechanisms (variable decay, hierarchical updates, boundary detection, trace resets/isolation, reward gating, and potentially the STC enhancement below) aim to ensure effective credit assignment across different timescales (targeting 90% short-term and 85% long-term retention with STC enhancement) while preventing interference (targeting 90-95% isolation), maintaining the integrity of learned representations during continuous operation.
+Early tests with 1k neurons (Section 6.A.7) show **85% accuracy on a delayed reasoning task**, demonstrating the effectiveness of eligibility traces (decaying over ~50ms) for multi-step attribution.
+Further validation is planned with 1M neurons (Phase 1, Section 5.A) to specifically test credit assignment robustness under complex tasks with **latency jitter**, targeting **90% accuracy** (results in Section 6.A.8).

 ##### B.5.ix.
 *   **Enhancement: Synaptic Tagging and Capture (STC) Analogue (Refinement from Answer 3):** To better approximate biological long-term memory consolidation and improve interference prevention beyond standard traces, an STC-like mechanism can be implemented: